EvilSquirrelGuy/HKMP-Pterodactyl/README.md

 Dockerhub Repo: https://hub.docker.com/repository/docker/maximalmax90/hkmpserver

-You need forward directory inside the container, if you want to edit and store settings in json-files.
+You need to bind directory to container, if you want to edit and store settings in json-files.

 ## Example
 ```docker run -d -it --name hkserver -p 2222:2222/udp -v /localdir/:/HKMP/ maximalmax90/hkmpserver:latest```